jboss-developer/jboss-eap-quickstarts/contacts-jquerymobile/README.md

 Run the Arquillian Functional Tests
 -----------------------------------

 This quickstart provides Arquillian functional tests.
-They are located under the directory "functional-tests".
+They are located under the directory `functional-tests`.
 Functional tests verify that your application behaves correctly from the user's point of view - simulating clicking around the page as a normal user would do.

 To run these tests, you must build the main project as described above.